robinrawat/bidding-website/README.md

 php
 html5
 css3
+mysql

-for running the site you need to create a localhost.
+for running the site you need to create a localhost and configure the mysql.